Who performs a lethal injection in the U.S.? In some states, they're volunteers

 Idaho's official policy requires candidates for an execution medical team to have at least three years of experience in jobs such as an emergency medical technician, nurse, military corpsman or physician's assistant.

-As of late 2022, Horwitz said, the Idaho Department of Correction said its medical team had six members: four EMTs and two registered nurses.
+As of late 2022, Creech's lawyers said, the Idaho Department of Correction said its medical team had six members: four EMTs and two registered nurses.
 Their identities were not revealed.

 The names of people on the medical team "will be treated with the highest degree of confidentiality," according to the state's rules, which list only a handful of officials as knowing the team members' identities.